rprouse/til/Readme.md

 I blog longer form posts on Retro-Computing at [8-Bit Labs](https://8bitlabs.ca/) and if I ever get back to it, posts on more modern technologies and programming are at [Alteridem.Net](https://alteridem.net/).

-## Folder Icon

-This repo has a folder icon set in `desktop.ini`.
-To enable it, you must set the system file attribute with `attrib +s til`.

 ## 🗒️ Categories

 - [Azure](#azure)